Like Sage, build a concrete and mobilizing Strategic Workforce Planning

 What is artificial intelligence?

 Artificial intelligence is a wonderful promise for our generation and those to come.
 The most appropriate way to talk about artificial intelligence would be to talk about "augmented intelligence".
 We call it that at IBM.
-Let's take the example of a dermatologist: today he identifies about 80% of cases of melanoma, cancer, in a patient.
+Let's take the example of a dermatologist: today, he identifies about 80% of the cases of melanoma, cancer, in a patient.
 By using augmented intelligence, we can reach 85%.
 By combining human knowledge and augmented intelligence, we finally reach 95%.
-It is the complementarity between the machine and the human being that makes the integrated value of artificial intelligence.
+It is the complementarity between machine and man that makes the integrated value of artificial intelligence.

 How to use artificial intelligence?